Deutsch: Schlitz / Español: abertura / Português: fenda / Français: fente / Italiano: spacco

 • Skirts and Dresses: Slits are commonly found in maxi skirts, midi skirts, and various dress styles, enhancing both aesthetic appeal and functionality.

-• Pants and Jumpsuits: Slits can be added to pant legs or jumpsuit hems, providing a modern and edgy look.
+• Pants and Jumpsuits: Slits can be added to pant legs or jumpsuit hems, providing a modern and Edgy look.

 • Gowns and Evening Wear: High slits are popular in formal gowns, offering a glamorous and bold statement.